MadBrozzeR/smtp/README.md

 **error** - Some unexpected error occured.

 Set of client related event listeners.
-Make sure that you trigger this.success() or this.failure() inside any listener (except for disconnect and message) that has been added.
+Make sure that you trigger this.success() or this.failure() inside any listener (except for disconnect) that has been added.
 Otherwise client won't get any response.

 **connect** - Client connected.
 **disconnect** - Client disconnected.
 **message** - Any client command (before it's proceeded).
 **helo** - Client sent HELO or EHLO command with it's origin (domain).
-**from** - Client sent MAIL command with it's email and optionally expected data size.
+**mail** - Client sent MAIL command with it's email and optionally expected data size.
-**to** - Client sent RCPT command with destination's email.
+**rcpt** - Client sent RCPT command with destination's email.
-**mail** - Client provided it's message.
+**data** - Client provided it's message.

 ### Server instance methods